 - created — The date the ticket was submitted.

-- status — The status of the ticket, which can be defined as open, closed, or resolved.
+- ticket_status — The status of the ticket, which can be defined as open, closed, or resolved.

 tickets_comments: